zer0Kerbal/LanderTek/readme.md

 # LanderTek (LTEK) by [Axial Aerospace][AAL]

+ Modular lander parts... for landing.
 This is a modular pack of 1.25m, 1.875m, and 2.5m lander parts for Kerbal Space Program.